mikavir/rx-decode/README.md

 - **"Contact" Modal**

     - The implentation of contact modal in a game allows players to easily get help and report issues, improving their experience.
 It encourages players to engage with developers and ensures accessibility for all.
 This is beneficial for the developer as they can receive feedback on the game.
-When user have filled the contact form, they will receive a auto-reply email for confirmation that their form had submitted.
+When user have filled the contact form, they will receive an automatic reply email for confirmation that their form had been submitted.
 Otherwise, error messages will appear.

 ![screenshot](documentation/features/feature05.png)